Recruitment, Assessment and Approvals of Prospective Adopters

 After considering the representations, the Panel will make further recommendations either confirming or amending their previous views, which the adoption agency Decision Maker will consider before a final decision is made.Written notice of the final decision, together with reasons, must be sent to the applicant as soon as possible after the decision and, in any event, within 7 working days of the Panel meeting.
 A copy of the Adoption Panel's further recommendation must also be sent, if different from the decision.

 Where the decision is still to refuse the application, a copy of the report to the Panel, the Panel's recommendation and the decision, with reasons, must be retained on the applicant's Adoption Case Record.

-After considering the representations, the Independent Review may make a recommendation, which the Agency Decision Maker will consider before a final decision is made.
+After considering the representations, the Independent Review may make a recommendation, which the adoption agency Decision Maker will consider before a final decision is made.

 Written notice of the final decision, together with reasons, must be sent to the applicant as soon as possible after the decision and, in any event, within 7 working days of the receipt of the Independent Review recommendation.